alihamzapk/LiveKnowledge/_datasets/cidoc-conceptual-reference-model.md

 schema: default
 title: CIDOC Conceptual Reference Model
 notes: >-
-  This is the encoding approved by CRM-SIG in the meeting 21/11/2012 as the official current version for the CIDOC CRM namespace.
+  <span style='color:Blue'>Schema</span> This is the encoding approved by CRM-SIG in the meeting 21/11/2012 as the
+  official current version for the CIDOC CRM namespace.
 Note that this is NOT a definition of the CIDOC CRM, but an encoding derived from the authoritative release of the CIDOC CRM v5.0.4 on